CivicActions/ssp-toolkit/docs/ssp.md

 ### PE-3: Physical Access Control

-> The organization:
->   a.
-Enforces physical access authorizations at [Assignment: organization-defined
-> entry/exit points to the facility where the information system resides] by;
->     1. Verifying individual access authorizations before granting access to the
-> facility; and
->     2. Controlling ingress/egress to the facility using [Selection (one or more):
-> [Assignment: organization-defined physical access control systems/devices]; guards];
->   b.
-Maintains physical access audit logs for [Assignment: organization-defined
-> entry/exit points];
->   c.
-Provides [Assignment: organization-defined security safeguards] to control
-> access to areas within the facility officially designated as publicly accessible;
->   d.
-Escorts visitors and monitors visitor activity [Assignment: organization-defined
-> circumstances requiring visitor escorts and monitoring];
->   e.
-Secures keys, combinations, and other physical access devices;
->   f.
-Inventories [Assignment: organization-defined physical access devices] every
-> [Assignment: organization-defined frequency]; and
->   g.
-Changes combinations and keys [Assignment: organization-defined frequency]
-> and/or when keys are lost, combinations are compromised, or individuals are transferred or terminated.

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for all physical and environmental protection controls in conjunction with their IaaS provider, AWS.

 ### PE-6: Monitoring Physical Access

-> The organization:
->   a.
-Monitors physical access to the facility where the information system resides
-> to detect and respond to physical security incidents;
->   b.
-Reviews physical access logs [Assignment: organization-defined frequency]
-> and upon occurrence of [Assignment: organization-defined events or potential indications of events]; and
->   c.
-Coordinates results of reviews and investigations with the organizational
-> incident response capability.

 ##### AWS